 A graduate of Smith College and the University of Maine School of Law, Pam represented the State of Maine as an Assistant Attorney General primarily in employment and tax matters for over 30 years.
 A skilled negotiator, she trained to become a mediator and now mediates privately; serves on the court rosters for family matters and foreclosure cases; and also is on the roster as a mediator for the Maine Human Rights Commission.
 Pam believes strongly in party selfdetermination and the importance of trying to resolve disputes by agreement as an alternative to engaging in lengthy and expensive litigation.

 Norma, Case Coordinator of Family and Community Mediation (FCM).
 Norma's practice areas include Mediation and Guardian ad Litem, with a focus on children, families, domestic violence, substance use disorder, mental health, and cross cultural communication, including over a decade of practice in the Probate, Juvenile, Protective Custody, Family, Protection from Abuse, Mental Health, and Criminal Courts.
-She received her J.D. from the University of Maine School of Law in 2000, her M.A. in Drama & Theater Studies from the University of London in 1991, her M.A. in Philosophy from Smith College in 1988, and her A.B. in Social Sciences from Ateneo de Manila University in 1985.
-She also works at the Opportunity Alliance in Mediation Services.
+Norma worked as a Mediator and Project Coordinator at the Community Mediation Programs at the Volunteers of America Northern New England and the Opportunity Alliance from 2015 until 2019.
+Norma also provides private services.

 Peter is a Mediator and Arbitrator with the firm of Shaheen & Gordon.
 Peter has over 35 years of experience as a trial attorney and 20 years of experience as a mediator and arbitrator.
 Peter has successfully resolved over a thousand cases, including business, employment, personal injury, construction, real estate, insurance and probate disputes.
 He is a member of the National Academy of Distinguished Neutrals and recognized by Best Lawyers in America and New England Super Lawyers in Mediation.

 Peter has taken an active leadership role in alternative dispute resolution and civic organizations.
 He currently serves as Chair of the Alternative Dispute Resolution Section of the Maine State Bar Association and is a Past President of the Maine Association of Mediators.
 He previously served as the Chair of the Saco Planning Board and the Southern Maine Fee Arbitration Commission.